Follow us on

 • Rosters: 6-12 players per team

-• All players must complete online player registration, submit ID and sign a waiver before playing
+• All players must complete online player registration, sign waiver, and submit ID at check-in

 • All players must have the required equipment